PROJECT: Climate change and upstream development impacts on new hydropower projects in the Zambezi

 Project Reference: AAGL-0009G

 This research analyses how upstream climate and irrigation demand changes would affect water availability for major downstream basin hydropower plants.
 This analysis includes integrated water and energy scenarios for the basin which will build on a set of consistent development and climate scenarios for the region.
-In addition the study will show how changes in water availability for hydropower would affect the SAPP overall electricity system and the financial viability of the hydropower investments.
-The project will include an analysis of potential impacts but will also engage with stakeholders to validate the information used and conclusions of the analysis.
-Capacity building for research staff and the SAPP Co-ordination Centre staff has also been integrated into the project.
+In addition the study shows how changes in water availability for hydropower would affect the SAPP overall electricity system and the financial viability of the hydropower investments.
+The project includes an analysis of potential impacts but also engaged with stakeholders to validate the information used and conclusions of the analysis.
+Capacity building for research staff and the SAPP Co-ordination Centre staff were also integrated into the project.

-The project will build a platform of knowledge and analysis which will benefit the region.
-The analysis will be anchored in a group of Southern African universities- University of Cape Town, University of Zambia and the University of Eduardo Mondlane and will provide a foundation for on-going academic work, whilst the collaboration with utilities places vital information in the hands of decision makers on future power investments.
+The project built a platform of knowledge and analysis which is benefiting the region.
+The analysis was anchored in a group of Southern African universities- University of Cape Town, University of Zambia and the University of Eduardo Mondlane and has provided a foundation for on-going academic work, whilst the collaboration with utilities places vital information in the hands of decision makers on future power investments.

 For more information a blog by Randall Spalding-Fecher on Powering Southern Africa: the future of hydro in the Zambezi River Basin is available.